Saturday, April 19, 2025

 Portsmouth to Back River Anchorage

-The winds were gusty but it was supposed to calm down enough by noon to make me comfortable to move on.
-I revisited Portsmouth and there was a sidewalk farmers market and old car show in town.
+The winds were gusty, but it was supposed to calm down enough by noon to make me comfortable enough to move on.
+I revisited Portsmouth, and there was a sidewalk farmers market and an old car show in town.

-The winds were from the south and the channel was wide and deep.
+The winds were from the south, and the channel was wide and deep.
 I hugged the green side to let a container ship pass me.
-Then I decided to pull out the sail and reached 7 knots, letting me turn off the engine.
+Then I decided to pull out the sail and reached 7 knots, which allowed me to turn off the engine.

-I studied the charts and decided I could get to Back River anchorage by 5 ish, with plenty of daylight.
-The alternative was to go to Hampton which did not give me great protection from south or west.
-Back River also moved me more forward towards Annapolis.
+I studied the charts and decided I could reach Back River anchorage by 5:00, with plenty of daylight.
+The alternative was to go to Hampton, which did not give me excellent protection from the south or west.
+Back River also moved me closer to Annapolis.

-Before turning into the Back River inlet I sailed behind a Catamaran Serindipity.
-The winds picked up and the channel turned towards the wind and I furled the sail and motored for another 45 minutes to anchor in a shallow area which happened to be on the departure runways of Langley Air Force base.
+Before turning into the Back River inlet, I sailed behind a Catamaran, Serendipity.
+The winds picked up, and the channel turned towards the wind, and I furled the sail and motored for another 45 minutes to anchor in a shallow area, which happened to be on the departure runways of Langley Air Force Base.

 I decided to do an oil change.